dr-jam/GameplayProgramming/README.md

 # ECS179 - Gameplay Programming
-## UPDATES FOR FALL 2024
+## UPDATES FOR FALL 2025
-The course is moving from Unity to Godot.
+Restructing to make better use of and build skills with code synthesis.

 # Syllabus
 ## Basic Information